Texas Carries Out 600th Execution Since 1982 After Supreme Court Lifts Stay

 Why It Matters

-The event draws attention to the application of the death penalty in cases involving intellectual disability and the ongoing legal scrutiny surrounding such executions.
-It also marks a significant milestone in Texas' use of capital punishment.
+The case draws attention to the application of the death penalty in Texas, particularly in cases involving intellectual disability claims, and underscores ongoing legal and ethical debates.

 What's Next